What a way to bounce back from last weekend’s crappy outing.

 I was not expecting to be able to see quite so much—I thought it might look like a moving star or something, but it was actually pretty intense.
-It's nearly impossible to take night photos from a boat, because you need long exposure times from steady platforms, and even on a calm night our boat moves way too much.
-Fortunately, someone named Ben Wurst took some great pictures from just a bit south of us in Little Egg Harbor that were very similar to our perspective (with some additional lights from Atlantic City and nav buoys for flair):
+It’s nearly impossible to take night photos from a boat, because you need long exposure times from steady platforms, and even on a calm night our boat moves way too much.
+Fortunately, someone named Ben Wurst took some great pictures from just a bit south of us in Little Egg Harbor that were very similar to our perspective (with some additional lights from Atlantic City for flair):

 Photos by Ben Wurst, used under the Creative Commons Attribution-NonCommercial 2.0 license

 Earlier in the day I had spoken to the skipper of Freedom, a full-time cruiser that I know from the sailing forums.
 He had suffered a lightning strike near Montauk, and I asked him if he needed any help in New Jersey as he was making his way back south.
-They turned out to be fine, and I happened to mention the lauch.
+They turned out to be fine, and I happened to mention the launch.
 Just after LADEE trailed out of view, we exchanged texts with exclamation points—he had a stunning view of it from out in the Atlantic off of Cape May, and could even see the horizon light up as the engines fired up on the ground.
 I wish we could have seen that version, but it was certainly amazing to have seen it all.

 Go get your moon dust, LADEE.

 We slept well and didn’t start to stir until mid-morning on Saturday.
 Our neighbor in the anchorage had left.
 The sky was still completely clear, the wind still calm, and the air temperature was warming up nicely.
 We made coffee and bummed around on the boat for a while.